Resources for Students

 - Word Online - This application allows you to collaborate with other users in real-time while working on documents.
 Easily share with other University users and incorporate them into other applications, like Microsoft Teams.

 - PowerPoint Online - Create presentations and easily capture video/audio.
-You can share with other University users and even export presentations to Microsoft Stream.

 - Excel Online - Collaborative and individual workbooks for creating spreadsheets and managing data.
 Easily share with other University users and incorporate them into other applications, like Microsoft Teams.